 Also known as the North-west

-Burying-ground, it was deeded to James Robertson in 1813 and was located on the corner of the Robertson farm.
+Burying-ground, it was bought by James Robertson in 1813 and was located on the corner of the Robertson farm.
 There are 25 stones bearing 44 names ranging from 1775 – 1995.
 Adjacent to the cemetery is the sign commemorating the first preaching of Methodism in New Hampshire, which took place near the Robertson farm.
 The yard is located on the west (left) side of Poocham Road about 1 ¾ mile north of Route 9.

 The last of the four known Poocham Road burying grounds, the Presho yard is about 3/8 of a mile north of the Timothy Robertson Burying-ground.
 It contains six granite fence posts holding the border chain.
 This is the last of this type of fencing left in town.
 There are five headstones dating from 1843 – 1899.

-The yard contains 19 know graves, ranging from 1821 – 1921.
+The yard contains 19 known graves, ranging from 1821 – 1921.
 The descendants of Peter Wheeler, a housewright and one of the town’s first settlers are buried here.
 Among them are Watson Wheeler, buried beside his three wives and two of his children.
 It is located a short distance south of Route 9 on the east (left) side of Twin Brook Road.

 This small, shaded yard contains 24 stones ranging in date from 1810 – 1971.
 Of note are the graves of Joseph Convarse and Levi Mead, both Revolutionary War soldiers.
 An interesting 1858 gate separates the top section from the vacant forecourt on a steep hillside.
 No known burials have taken place in the forecourt area.
 It is located just south of the Friedsam cemetery on Rout 63 about 5/8 mile south of the Route 9 intersection or go 3/8 miles north from Town Hall.
 Look for the walled open area on the west side of the road.

 This yard’s eight acres were purchased from the Spofford Methodist Church in 1965 to create Chesterfield’s newest and still active cemetery.
-"Gentleman Joe" O'Neil and his son William (See Notable Citizens) are among the interred.
+"Gentleman Jim" O'Neil and his son William (See Notable Citizens) are among the interred.
 It is situated atop of Wetherbee Hill about ½ mile south from the junction of Route 9 on Route 63 on the west (right) side.
 From it is a splendid view of the scenic hills to the east.

 This unique graveyard is the town’s only circular one and the smallest.
 Only one stone marks the graves of Joab, d.
 1842 - a Revolutionary soldier and his wife Abigail Wetherbee, d.
 1846.
 They lived on top of the hill where the Friedsam Cemetery now is.
 It is located on Route 63, ½ mile south of the intersection of Route 9 next to the entrance of the Friedsam Cemetery.